Wyliodrin/wyliodrin-server/docs/source/xmpphandling.rst

 .. highlight:: c

 The device communicates with its owner via XMPP.
-In order to integrate the XMPP protocol, wyliodrin-server uses he libstrophe_ library.
+In order to integrate the XMPP protocol, wyliodrin-server uses the libstrophe_ library.